 “There’s too much work to be done, I’m afraid.”

 Isobel pursed her lips.
 “Alright.
 Well, let’s get a look at those stitches.
 Take off your shirt and lay on the sofa, here.”

 Leandros did as she said, carefully laying his things out on a chair before settling on the sofa.
 Isobel cleaned his wound, then prodded at it with cold fingers, tutting to herself.
 “You haven’t been careful.”

 “It’ll be more so when you’re on the road.
 These won’t be ready to come out for at least a week.
 You’re full-blooded alfar, aren’t you?
 Longer, then, given the way your kind heals.
 Is there a surgeon on the team?”

 “Not officially, but most of the security team has medical training.”

 “Yes, thank you,” Gareth said, pointedly avoiding Leandros’ gaze.
 When Isobel was gone from the room, he said, “I’m terribly sorry about this, Leandros.
-I hope you won’t be too angry with you.”
+I hope you won’t be too angry with me.”

-Leandros sat up, eyes going to where his coat was folded over the chair, his gun hidden in an inner pocket of the coat.
+Leandros sat up, eyes going to where his coat was folded over the chair, his gun hidden in an inner pocket.
 “Sorry about what, Gareth?”

-Leandros heard voices from the hall, and he groaned when he recognized the loudest of them.
-“Gareth, you promised he wouldn’t be here.”
+Leandros heard voices coming down the hall, and he groaned when he recognized the loudest of them.
+“You promised he wouldn’t be here.”

-“Sorry!
-You need to talk to him, you know, and preferably before we leave for Orean.”
+“I’m terribly sorry, but you need to talk to him, preferably before we leave for Orean.”